This is a story about creation.

 Bristle at feedback.
 Nah, it’s cool – I don’t want to learn from your expertise, thanks anyway.

-Speak quietly, especially in a big space.
+Use a quiet speaking voice, especially in a big space.

 Hide behind the podium / teleprompter / your notes.

 Use exclusionary words, such as obviously, so on and so forth, of course, and et cetera.
 Of these, “of course” is your favorite – what’s obvious to you is totally obvious to everyone else, right?